Compassionate Campus

 Making universities more supportive, caring and inclusive is one way to nurture students and help them to thrive.

-We want to find out whether students experience universities as caring and supportive.
+We aimed to find out whether students experience universities as caring and supportive.

-We hope to find ways to help students feel connected and like
+We wanted to find ways to help students feel connected and like

 they 'belong'.

-We can then learn from good practice and identify where change is needed.
+We have used this data to learn from good practice and identify where change is needed.

-The Compassionate Campus project is happening in Exeter and King's College London.
+The Compassionate Campus project took place in Exeter and King's College London.

-We are collecting student stories and experiences, and feed them back into the university systems with the aim of enacting real change.
+We collected student stories and experiences, and fed them back into the university systems with the aim of enacting real change.
+We have conducted focus groups, sociality workshops, and anthropological studies.

 Living with Chronic Illness as a Student